 Important Information: Where to Find

 FAA Approval The Clek Fllo is FAA approved.
 While significantly lighter than the Foonf, the Clek Weelee below can still help if you need to take your Fllo on a trip.
-The FAA sticker is found on the very bottom of the seat when the recline block is back in the forward facing position.
+The FAA label is found on the very bottom of the seat when the recline block is back in the forward facing position.

 You can buy the Clek Drink Thingy (for Fllo or Foonf) and use it both rear facing and forward facing for those sippy cups and water bottles in your life.
 It’s $19.99 on Amazon.com.